prioux/csdiff/README.md

 #### History

-This is an old wrapper script, written probably around 2006 by Pierre Rioux and privately maintained until its release on GitHub in Auguest 2015.
+This is an old wrapper script, written probably around 2006 by Pierre Rioux and privately maintained until its release on GitHub in August 2015.
 The code stinks a bit, but it's quite stable and has been working flawlessly on Mac OS X and Linux platforms ever since it was created.